-SHELTON D. REDDEN LODGE No. 139 (SDR 139) has been serving the Hyattsville and Prince George’s County (PG), Maryland (MD) community for over 20 years.
+The brothers of SHELTON D. REDDEN LODGE No. 139 (SDR 139) have been serving the Hyattsville and Prince George’s County (PG), Maryland (MD) community for over 20 years.
 Composed of Freemasons – a fraternal, community service based organization – the lodge’s major programs are its:

 - Community Involvement Program

 Coordinating walk/runs, breakfasts, food donations, revitalizations, and parade participation

 Assisting the elderly with Bingo nights, food delivery, social events, and facility maintenance

 Helping families with the free Masonic Child Identification Program (CHIP) and mentoring efforts